 - Inequalities in wealth

 - Transnational migration and the impact on social inequalities

-The Department consists of three working groups and two independent junior research teams:
+The Department consists of four working groups and one independent junior research team:

 - Work, Welfare State, and Gender